Esri/arcgis-maps-sdk-samples-qt/README.md

 Configure the project and run the sample.

 ## Use a previous version
 The `master` branch contains samples for the current, most up-to-date version of ArcGIS Runtime.
-To access previous versions, you can checkout by a tag or commit, or alternativley, you can download the source zip:
+To access previous versions, you can checkout by a tag or commit, or alternativley you can download the source zip:

 - [100.0](https://github.com/Esri/arcgis-runtime-samples-qt/releases/tag/1529)
 - [100.1](https://github.com/Esri/arcgis-runtime-samples-qt/releases/tag/1744)